OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 ### Check Element Presence

-To check if an element is present, check that all assigned conditions are satisfied:
+To check if an element is present, check that all assigned conditions hold:

 1. Collect all conditions which are assigned to the element via `conditions`.
 1. Collect all conditions which are assigned to groups via `conditions` which the element is member of.
 1. (Optional) Assign default conditions if no conditions have been collected yet.
 1. (Optional) Assign pruning conditions.
-1. The element is present only if all conditions are satisfied.
+1. The element is present only if all conditions hold.

 ### Check Consistency